peteroupc/MailLib/docs/PeterO.Mail.Message.md

   * (a) The preamble and epilogue of multipart messages, which will be ignored.

-  * (b) If the charset is declared to be  `utf-8` utf-8 .
+  * (b) If the charset is declared to be  `utf-8`  .

-  * (c) If the content type is "text/html" and the charset is declared to be  `us-ascii` us-ascii , "windows-1252", "windows-1251", or "iso-8859-*" (all single byte encodings).
+  * (c) If the content type is "text/html" and the charset is declared to be  `us-ascii`  , "windows-1252", "windows-1251", or "iso-8859-*" (all single byte encodings).

   * (d) In non-MIME message bodies and in text/plain message bodies.
 Any 8-bit bytes are replaced with the substitute character byte (0x1a).

   * If the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U+0020) not followed by colon, that text and the rest of the text is skipped up to and including a line feed (U+000A).
 (See also RFC 4155, which describes the so-called "mbox" convention with "From" lines of this kind.)

-  * The name  `ascii` ascii is treated as a synonym for  `us-ascii` us-ascii , despite being a reserved name under RFC 2046.
-The name  `cp1252` cp1252 and  `utf8` utf8 are treated as synonyms for  `windows-1252` windows-1252 and  `utf-8` utf-8 , respectively, even though they are not IANA registered aliases.
+  * The name  `ascii`  is treated as a synonym for  `us-ascii`  , despite being a reserved name under RFC 2046.
+The name  `cp1252`  and  `utf8`  are treated as synonyms for  `windows-1252`  and  `utf-8`  , respectively, even though they are not IANA registered aliases.

   * The following deviations involve encoded words under RFC 2047: